C4lopsitta/notes/IT/Language specific notes/Java.md

 MyClass.myMethod();
 myInstanceOfClass.myMethod();
 ```

+# Interface
+All the methods of a class.
+There also is a "class" that is defined with `interface` that can only contain abstract methods.

 # Types in Java
 ## Making Constants
 A constant in Java can be declared with the `final` keyword.
 Example: